ccameron-chromium/webgpu-hdr/EXPLAINER.md

 ```

 When a canvas is created with a `GPUCanvasConfiguration` that specifies a
-`colorMetadata` which specifies an `extendedRange`, colors that have a linear
+`colorMetadata` which specifies `extendedRange` as `true`, then colors will
-value less than `headroom` and are capable of being displayed by the display
-device should not be clamped in luminance.
+not be clamped to the standard dynamic range, but rather will be clamped

-If the display device cannot display brightness up to the specified `headroom`,
-then all colors that are outside of the capabilities of the display device will
-be clamped to the displayable color range of the display device.
-All colors in
+to full the dynamic range of the display device.
-the canvas that are within the capabilities of the display device should not be
-altered.

 ## Non goals and future work